 By picking a sample matrix,

-the distance is then bounded as:
+the distance is then bounded as

-\end{widetext} The distance is bounded by the difference between the thermal-state eigenenergies, which here is a nonlinear function of the deviations $\{\delta_i\}$.
+The distance is bounded by the difference between the thermal-state eigenenergies, which here is a nonlinear function of the deviations $\{\delta_i\}$.

-In Fig. \ref{fig:The-error-for-delta-N}, we consider if this error is Normal-distributed $\delta_{i}\sim\mathcal{N}\left(0,\sigma\right)$ with mean zero and standard deviation $\sigma$.
-We see that, on average, increasing the spread $\sigma$ linearly increases the upper bound on the distance measure of Eq.~(\ref{eq:subenv_dist_to_thermality}).
+In Figure \ref{fig:The-error-for-delta-N}, we consider if this error is Normal-distributed $\delta_{i}\sim\mathcal{N}\left(0,\sigma\right)$ with mean zero and standard deviation $\sigma$.
+We see that, on average, increasing the spread $\sigma$ linearly increases the upper bound on the distance measure of Equation~(\ref{eq:subenv_dist_to_thermality}) in the domain considered.

-\subsubsection{Employing macrofractions}
+\subsubsection{Employing Macrofractions}

-A known technique for improving distinguishability of environments is the use of macrofractions, \emph{i.e.}, grouping multiple subenvironments into a greater environment fragment \cite{Mironowicz2017,Mironowicz2018, Korbicz2017}.
+A known technique for improving distinguishability of environments is the use of macrofractions, {i.e.}, grouping multiple subenvironments into a greater environment fragment \cite{Mironowicz2017,Mironowicz2018, Korbicz2017}.
 By doing this, even if the deviation of the environment Hamiltonian energies from the system Hamiltonian energies is large, we may be able to construct an approximate objective-thermal state.

 Consider the distance between the set of objective states and the set of states with locally thermal subsystems similarly as above:

 where the following state consists of locally thermal system and environments: $\gamma_{\mathcal{SE}}=\gamma_{\mathcal{S}}\otimes \gamma_{\mathcal{E}_1}\otimes\cdots\otimes\gamma_{\mathcal{E}_N} + \chi_{\mathcal{SE}}$, with correlation matrix $\chi_{\mathcal{SE}}$ such that $\tr_\mathcal{S}[\chi_{\mathcal{SE}}]=0$ and $\tr_{\mathcal{E}_k}[\chi_{\mathcal{SE}}]=0$ for all $k$.